andrewacashner/hearingfaithms/chapters/chapter-3.md

 relationships with other chapelmasters may be best understood in terms of kinship.
-Most Hispanic chapelmasters were priests or men of religious orders, under vows of celibacy; but in many cases they established genealogical lineages through their musical relationships.
+Most Hispanic chapelmasters were priests or men of religious orders, under vows of celibacy; so in many cases they established genealogical lineages through their musical relationships.
 All of these men learned their craft through apprenticeship, and all of them passed on their learning in the same way once they became the *maestros*.